AY2122S1-CS2103-F10-3/tp/docs/UserGuide.md

 #### Contacts
 ##### Adding a contact: add
---- Adds a person to the address book.
+--- Adds a friend to the address book.
 Format: `add [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [t/TAG] [tele/TELE_USERNAME] [b/BIRTHDAY(dd/mm)]...`

- :bulb: Tip: A person can have any number of tags (including 0)
+ :bulb: Tip: A friend can have any number of tags (including 0)
  :bulb: Tip: The telegram username, and the birthday fields are optional.
 The birthday field has to be specified in    dd/mm format.
 - When adding contacts to the friend book, the user can specify any number of tags he/she chooses to be tagged to the individual (see examples 1 and 2 below)